tansengming/stripe-rails/README.md

 and so on...

-Each web hook is passed an instance of [`Stripe::Event`][4] corresponding to the event being raised.
-By default, it is re-fetched securely from stripe.com to prevent damage to your system by a malicious system spoofing real stripe events.
+Each web hook is passed an instance of [`Stripe::Event`][4] corresponding to the event being raised as well as a stripe object corresponding to the type of event (customer, invoice, charge, etc...).
+By default, the event is re-fetched securely from stripe.com to prevent damage to your system by a malicious system spoofing real stripe events.

 ### Critical and non-critical hooks